 ADD SOME NORTH TEXAS LLAMA COLOR TO YOUR HERD TODAY

 The Next Generation of North Texas Llamas

-This very special herd of over 160 llamas and guanacos reside on Jimmy Dickey's rotational grazing operation in Campbell, TX between Greenville & Sulphur Springs just off I-30 only 60 miles east of Dallas.
-The herd has been utilized as companion animals alongside cattle, sheep, goats, horses, alpacas and humans.
+This very special herd of over 150 llamas, alpacas and guanacos reside on Jimmy Dickey's rotational grazing operation in Campbell, TX between Greenville & Sulphur Springs just off I-30 only 60 miles east of Dallas.
+The herd has been utilized as companion animals alongside cattle, sheep, goats, horses, and humans.